PARKINSON’S DISEASE

 Therapy:

-Although specific exercise cannot stop the progression of PD, improving muscle strength can help patients feel more confident and capable.
+progression of PD, improving muscle strength can help patients feel more

 Surgery:

-When management with medication fail die to fluctuations in the response, lack of effectiveness, or development of side effects such as dyskinesias, surgical options may be considered.
+fluctuations in the response, lack of effectiveness, or development of side

 l Deep-brain stimulations (DBS)